majn/telegram-purple/README.md

     - Geo-locations
     - Multiple accounts on one client
     - Respect libpurple proxy settings (implemented but untested)
-    - Adium Plugin

 ## Platform Support

 We only provide an installation guide for Linux right now, even though it should be possible to compile this plugin on other platforms.
-If someone manages to create a working Windows, BSD or OSX build, please let us know.
+If someone manages to create a working Windows or BSD-build please let us know.

 # Installation Instructions